slsbyl/SafeKids/README.md

 # Safe-Kids
-#### Kids Movies App – a safe and fun cartoon app for children under supervision of digital Egyptian pioneers intiative.
+#### Kids Movies App – a safe and fun cartoon app for children under the supervision of the Digital Egyptian Pioneers initiative.
 ![Kids Movies App – preview](image.jpeg)
 Team Members
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------